aasdil2003/aasdil2003/README.md

-# Hi there, I'm Aasdil! 👋
+# Hi there, I'm Aadil! 👋

 Welcome to my GitHub profile!
 I'm passionate about technology, coding, and building awesome projects.
 Here's a little bit about me: